Holographic-Sol/Rapture/README.txt

 This will not delete 'depricated' files and folders from your chosen backup destination.

-I use it to backup from my secondary internal drive to my external backup ssd, its been backing itself up at lightening speed as i write the code!
+I use it to backup from my secondary internal drive to my external backup ssd.
-WARNING!
-Still in development!
-Please be careful and check paths and make sure everything is right before writing/backing up.

 Best Case Example:
 Secondary Internal Drive Tree:
   Archives